Luiserebii/Mint-x86asm32/README.md

 A minimal test framework for x86 ASM (32-bit).

+## Installation
+Running `make` will create a `libmintx86asm32.so` library to link against in the `build/` directory.
+For static linking, `build/` should be populated also with the respective `.o` object files needed.

 ## Usage
+Using Mint is simple.
+The basic flow of a test program using Mint:

+1. Call assertions.
+2. Return with `test_end()` to clean up by calling it and forwarding the return value as the exit code.

-Mint-x86asm32 exposes the following functions for use in testing:
+Mint exposes the following functions for use in testing:
 ```c
 test_assert(int32_t cond, char* title)
 test_assert_true(int32_t cond, char* title)